lczub/robotframework-magik/README.rst

 - supports Smallworld 4.1/4.2/4.3 images and Smallworld 5.1/5.2 sessions
 - supports loading, running and evaluating `OpenSmallworld MUnit`_ tests
 - it is possible to handle several images / sessions during one test run, for example to test their interaction
+- in combination with RobotFramework `Standalone JAR distribution`_ tests can run in a pure Java environment without a separate python installation.
+(DEPRECATED)
 - in combination with Robot Framework `Standard Test Libraries`_  like *XML /  OperatingSystem* or `External Test Libraries`_ like *Selenium2Library / Database Library / HTTP library* allows to test the interaction with external systems
 - the communication via telnet allows to test images / sessions running in a different network